boristsr/gdcorner-website/_posts/jenkins-home-lab/2020-02-21-JenkinsHomeLab-P4-LinuxDockerAgents.md

 > <span class="badge badge-warning">Note</span> If you are using the original jenkins image, you will need to set the JavaPath option under Connect Method->Advanced to point to the appropriate java path, as it’s not in the path for the jenkins user.

-That should be enough to set.
-You can tweak these as you see fit, and for future images.
+That should be enough to configure our first image.
+You can tweak these as you see fit for future images.

 ### Setup Test Job